 Fannie Lou Hamer Outstanding Community Service Award

-All nominations and supporting materials must be received on or before August 1 of the award year.
+All nominations and supporting materials must be received on or before November 12, 2019.

-Documentation should be submitted to the Awards Section Head(s) for distribution.
+Documentation should be submitted to the Awards Chair.

 Supporting documentation should include, but is not limited to: